alyraffauf/asterism/README.md

 Asterism connects directly to the relay Firehose (`com.atproto.sync.subscribeRepos`), decodes each repo commit's CAR-framed CBOR blocks itself, and recursively walks each record for link references (strong refs, AT-URIs, DIDs, URLs).
 Links are stored keyed by target, source collection, and field path.
 It can optionally backfill existing repos for your configured collections on startup so the index is useful immediately.

-This matters for three reasons:

-**Sovereignty** — No middlemen.
-Asterism reads straight from the relay Firehose, and doesn't rely on secondary processors like Jetstream.
+Because Asterism connects directly to the relay Firehose, and doesn't rely on secondary processors like the Jetstream, it can achieve very low latencies for near-realtime backlinks while preserving MST integrity checks.

-**Latency** — Fewer hops also means fresher data faster.
-Asterism reduces Constellation's Relay → Jetstream → Constellation to a single hop, Relay -> Asterism.

-**Verifiability** — Firehose commits carry signed MST proofs; Jetstream strips them and re-serializes as plain JSON.
-Asterism verifies each record against its repo's signed commit instead of trusting an upstream re-encoding.

 ```
-Relay ──► Jetstream ──► Constellation     (preprocessed events)
+Relay ──► Jetstream ──► Constellation ──► Apps
-Relay ──► Asterism                        (raw commits, filter locally)
+Relay ──► Asterism ──► Apps
 ```

 ## Quick start